mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 }
 ```

-Okay, now AFL++ will be available in my build environment, but how do I tell cmake to use the AFL++ compiler instead of whatever it was using before?
+Okay, now honggfuzz will be available in my build environment, but how do I tell cmake to use the honggfuzz compiler instead of whatever it was using before?

 Make and CMake respect the [`CC`](https://cmake.org/cmake/help/latest/envvar/CC.html) and [`CXX`](https://cmake.org/cmake/help/latest/envvar/CXX.html) environment variables, which specify a C and C++ compiler, respectively.